-Counter, dot1dBasePortMtuExceededDiscards Counter } dot1dBasePort OBJECT-TYPE SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The port number of the port for which this entry contains bridge management information." ::= { dot1dBasePortEntry 1 } dot1dBasePortIfIndex OBJECT-TYPE SYNTAX INTEGER ACCESS read-only STATUS mandatory DESCRIPTION "The value of the instance of the ifIndex object, defined in [4,6], for the interface corresponding to this port." ::= { dot1dBasePortEntry 2 } dot1dBasePortCircuit OBJECT-TYPE SYNTAX OBJECT IDENTIFIER ACCESS read-only STATUS mandatory DESCRIPTION "For a port which (potentially) has the same value of dot1dBasePortIfIndex as another port on the same bridge, this object contains the name of an object instance unique to this port.
-For example, in the case where multiple ports correspond oneto-one with multiple X.25 virtual circuits, this value might identify an (e.g., the first) object instance associated with the X.25 virtual circuit corresponding to this port.
-For a port which has a unique value of dot1dBasePortIfIndex, this object can have the value { 0 0 }." ::= { dot1dBasePortEntry 3 } dot1dBasePortDelayExceededDiscards OBJECT-TYPE SYNTAX Counter ACCESS read-only STATUS mandatory
+'''

+OBJECT IDENTIFIER,

+dot1dBasePortDelayExceededDiscards

+Counter,

+dot1dBasePortMtuExceededDiscards

+Counter

+}

+dot1dBasePort OBJECT-TYPE

+SYNTAX INTEGER (1..65535)

+ACCESS read-only

+STATUS mandatory

+DESCRIPTION

+"The port number of the port for which this entry

+contains bridge management information."

+::= { dot1dBasePortEntry 1 }

+dot1dBasePortIfIndex OBJECT-TYPE

+SYNTAX INTEGER

+ACCESS read-only

+STATUS mandatory

+DESCRIPTION

+"The value of the instance of the ifIndex object,

+defined in MIB-II, for the interface corresponding

+to this port."

+::= { dot1dBasePortEntry 2 }

+dot1dBasePortCircuit OBJECT-TYPE

+SYNTAX OBJECT IDENTIFIER

+ACCESS read-only

+STATUS mandatory

+DESCRIPTION

+"For a port which (potentially) has the same value

+of dot1dBasePortIfIndex as another port on the

+same bridge, this object contains the name of an

+object instance unique to this port.
+For example,

+in the case where multiple ports correspond one-

+to-one with multiple X.25 virtual circuits, this

+value might identify an (e.g., the first) object

+instance associated with the X.25 virtual circuit

+corresponding to this port.

+For a port which has a unique value of

+dot1dBasePortIfIndex, this object can have the

+value { 0 0 }."

+::= { dot1dBasePortEntry 3 }

+dot1dBasePortDelayExceededDiscards OBJECT-TYPE

+SYNTAX Counter

+'''

-DESCRIPTION "The number of frames discarded by this port due to excessive transit delay through the bridge.
+ACCESS read-only STATUS mandatory DESCRIPTION "The number of frames discarded by this port due to excessive transit delay through the bridge.
 It is incremented by both transparent and source route bridges."
-REFERENCE "P802.1d/D9, July 14, 1989: Section 6.6.1.1.3" ::= { dot1dBasePortEntry 4 } dot1dBasePortMtuExceededDiscards OBJECT-TYPE SYNTAX Counter ACCESS read-only STATUS mandatory DESCRIPTION "The number of frames discarded by this port due to an excessive size.
+REFERENCE "IEEE 802.1D-1990: Section 6.6.1.1.3" ::= { dot1dBasePortEntry 4 } dot1dBasePortMtuExceededDiscards OBJECT-TYPE SYNTAX Counter ACCESS read-only STATUS mandatory DESCRIPTION "The number of frames discarded by this port due to an excessive size.
 It is incremented by both transparent and source route bridges."
-REFERENCE "P802.1d/D9, July 14, 1989: Section 6.6.1.1.3" ::= { dot1dBasePortEntry 5 } -- the dot1dStp group -- Implementation of the dotldStp group is optional.
-It is -- implemented by those bridges that support the Spanning Tree -- Protocol.
-Transparent, Source Route, and SRT bridges will -- implement this group only if they support the Spanning Tree -- Protocol. dot1dStpProtocolSpecification OBJECT-TYPE SYNTAX INTEGER { unknown(1), decLb100(2), ieee8021d(3) } ACCESS read-only STATUS mandatory DESCRIPTION "An indication of what version of the Spanning Tree Protocol is being run.
+REFERENCE "IEEE 802.1D-1990: Section 6.6.1.1.3" ::= { dot1dBasePortEntry 5 } -- the dot1dStp group -- Implementation of the dot1dStp group is optional.
+It is -- implemented by those bridges that support the Spanning Tree -- Protocol. dot1dStpProtocolSpecification OBJECT-TYPE SYNTAX INTEGER { unknown(1), decLb100(2), ieee8021d(3) } ACCESS read-only STATUS mandatory DESCRIPTION "An indication of what version of the Spanning Tree Protocol is being run.
 The value 'decLb100(2)' indicates the DEC LANbridge 100 Spanning Tree protocol.
 IEEE 802.1d implementations will return 'ieee8021d(3)'.
 If future versions of the IEEE Spanning Tree Protocol are released that are incompatible with the current version a new value will be defined."